Top 40 Things to Do in Liverpool, Explore These Must-See Attractions

 Are you in need of some new clothes?
 Or perhaps you’re looking to get some Christmas shopping done before the mad rush begins?
 The Metquarter shopping centre is home to some of the best brands in fashion.
 Women can glamour up at Francesca Couture, fill their life with scent at Jo Malone London, or treat themselves to new Mococo jewellery.
 There are a range of designer menswear brands such as Hugo Boss, Gieves & Hawkes and Harland Collier.
 As for kids, Daniel Footwear and Smudge Boutique are two fantastic places to shop.

 You can even take a break from shopping with a quick pit stop to Caffetteria Dantonio, Costa or Patisserie Valerie for some refreshments.
-The shopping centre also hosts various events such as an upcoming Halloween Workshop which will unleash you and your kid’s crafting skills.
+The shopping centre also hosts various events such as the Halloween Workshop which allows you and your kid’s to embrace your crafting skills.
 The Metquarter Liverpool is based in the city centre with Queen Square Bus Station and the bustling district of Matthew Street just seconds away.

 27 Wander Around the Oldest Chinese Community in Europe